craftcms/docs/docs/commerce/5.x/system/inventory.md

 To add a location, visit <Journey path="Commerce, Inventory, Locations" />, then click **New location**.
 Locations have a **Name**, **Handle**, and an address.

 When you check the stock of a purchasable, Commerce gets the total inventory across all locations associated with the store.
 Not all locations have to be associated with a store!
-If you need to track stock that you don't intend to
+If you need to track stock that you don’t intend to

 ## Levels